MicrosoftDocs/power-platform/ps-docs/data-connections.md

 For Dynamics 365 Customer Service connection:
 - Your sign in information for Project "Sophia" is used to connect to Dynamics 365 Customer Service.
-- If you have access to multiple instances, you are prompted to choose one.
+- If you have access to multiple instances, you're prompted to choose one.
 - If an instance isn't found, then the option to connect to **Dynamics 365 Customer Service** won't be available.
-- If Project "Sophia" is not able to access the data in the instance, it shows an error message.
+- If Project "Sophia" isn't able to access the data in the instance, it shows an error message.

 Similar to Dynamics 365 Sales connection, based on the question you ask, Project "Sophia" looks through the data source for the most relevant data to answer the question.
 Project "Sophia" depends on the metadata available (for example, table and column descriptions) to help identify the relevant data.
 Hint: make sure that custom tables added to Dynamics 365 Customer Service have proper descreiptions.
 The blueprint generated depends on the data found.
 If no data is found, then Project "Sophia" shows an error and might ask if you can rephrase the question.
 If you use the AI Cursor to ask more questions, Project "Sophia" will consider the data-source again to answer it.

-If the user does not enter any question, by default, Project "Sophia" answers the question based on core tables in Dynamics 365 Customer Service, like (accounts, queue, etc.).
+If the user doesn't enter any question, by default, Project "Sophia" answers the question based on core tables in Dynamics 365 Customer Service, like (accounts, queue, etc.).
 You can establish one connection in a workspace.
 You can upload files for additional context in addition to connecting to a data source.
 Project "Sophia" supports both custom fields and custom tables in Dynamics 365 Customer Service instances.
-It is advisable to have proper descriptions to these custom items.
+It's advisable to have proper descriptions to these custom items.

 ### Use data from Dataverse